 main header picture

-LCC International University > News and Events archive > Aisaule Samarbekova: “Being exposed to many different ideas and many different people is transformational.”
+LCC International University > News and Events > Aisaule Samarbekova: “Being exposed to many different ideas and many different people is transformational.”

 Aisaule Samarbekova: “Being exposed to many different ideas and many different people is transformational.”